 “I don't take the PowerTilts or PowerTilt/ PowerGrip combo off the machines, even though they wouldn’t be hard to remove.
 I personally use the machine with the PowerGrip 50 percent of the time; the other 50 percent of the time my operators use it.
 Currently, we have over 3,000 hours logged onto the PowerGrip.
 I would never buy another hydraulic thumb.
 The weight savings and overall versatility of PowerGrip put it so far ahead of a thumb.
 I can clear lots, dig basements, cut a swale, rip trees apart, separate materials, and even pick up brittle soapstone without breaking it.”

 Ken Williams, Williams Loader Service, Inc

-PowerGrip and PowerTilt use Parker’s innovative Helac sliding-spline operating technology to convert linear piston motion into powerful shaft rotation.
+PowerGrip and PowerTilt use Parker’s innovative Helac sliding-spline operating technology to convert the linear piston motion into powerful shaft rotation.
 Each actuator is composed of a housing and two moving parts — the central shaft and piston.
-As hydraulic pressure is applied, the piston is displaced axially, while the helical gearing on the piston outer diameter and housing’s ring gear cause the simultaneous rotation of the piston.
-PowerGrip and PowerTilt’s end caps, seals and bearings all work in tandem to keep debris and other contaminants out of the inner workings of the actuator, prolonging product life and reducing required maintenance.
+As hydraulic pressure is applied, the piston is displaced axially, while the helical gearing on the piston's outer diameter and housing’s ring gear causes the simultaneous rotation of the piston.
+PowerGrip and PowerTilt’s end caps, seals, and bearings all work in tandem to keep debris and other contaminants out of the inner workings of the actuator, prolonging product life and reducing required maintenance.